ndy-s/agents-experiments/README.md

-# OpenAI Experiments
+# Agents Experiments

-OpenAI Experiments is a personal playground for exploring the capabilities of OpenAI's API.
+Agents Experiments is a personal playground for exploring the capabilities of modern AI agents.

-This repository contains small projects, prototypes, and research experiments from simple chat interactions to multi-layer bots that analyze conversations like humans.
+This repository contains small projects, prototypes, and research experiments ranging from simple conversational agents to multi-layer systems that analyze and interact like humans.

-The goal is to learn, test, and build intelligent applications that use GPT models, embeddings, and other AI tools to simulate natural, context-aware interactions.
+The goal is to learn, test, and build intelligent applications that leverage AI models, embeddings, and other tools to enable natural, context-aware interactions.